A Festival of Prayer

-We have a limited number of tickets for a high-quality, intimate experience, available to a few hundred people max
+We have a limited number of tickets for a high-quality, intimate experience

-& to the collective vision for a New Paradigm of InterSpirituality
+and to the Global Vision for a New Paradigm of InterSpirituality

-We are partnering with three organic, eco-friendly farms to host this land-based nature-immersion experience
+We partner with organic, eco-friendly farms to host land-based nature-immersion experiences

 We are committed to creating an engaging and deeply educational experience

-A portion of the proceeds from our marketplace is always re-invested directly into continued support for native craftswomen and traditional artisans from indigenous villages in Central and South America
+A portion of the proceeds from our marketplace is always re-invested directly into continued support for native craftswomen and traditional artisans from indigenous villages and pueblos in Central and South America

-We offer authentic, high caliber representation of the world’s great wisdom traditions, initiatic teachings, and transformational practices, as transmitted by recognized elders and established wisdom-keepers from around the globe
+We prioritize a high caliber representation of the world’s great wisdom traditions and interfaith spiritual practices, as taught by elders, masters, and established wisdom-keepers from around the globe

-Through our healer’s village, we promote a truly preventative and holistic approach to integrative wellness and life-care
+Our healer’s village promotes a preventative & holistic approach to integrative psychosomatic wellness

 Celebration & Creativity

-Dedicated to creative self-expression and the free-spirited celebration of all life
+Dedicated to creative self-expression and the free-spirited celebration of all existence as vibrant, sacred & alive

 Yasha S. Wagner